JasonZap/Print-Basic-Facts-WordPress-Plugin/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Print Basic Facts will Instantly pull valuable, time saving, information for a WordPress site.
+Print Basic Facts will display valuable, time saving, information for a WordPress site.
 Optimize your troubleshooting efforts with this lightweight application.
-Please send feedback or bugs to anthonymledesma@gmail.com
+Please send feedback or bugs to anthony@ledesma.tech.

 == Description ==

-WordPress Print Basic Facts plugin.
-A Lightweight diagnostics tool with intention to save time for website technicians to quickly review a working site for potential issues.
+Time saving diagnostic tool valuable for any technical investigation.
 This plugin will display important WordPress variables like child themes or forced redirects.
 Quickly view wp-config and htaccess server control file to spot improper configuration.
 Show connection string details and show file count and size of the WordPress installation.
-Display of current htaccess file content.
-Database queries to identify all admin users as well as total user count and active plugins.
-Display of all published pages and posts with links to pages
+Database queries to identify all admin users as well as total user count and active plugins and a listing of all published pages and posts.

 == Installation ==